 Anderson, who is also an ACE certified health coach, recommends calling the hotel to confirm if a fridge or microwave will be available.
 “If I have a choice, I will always get a hotel or Airbnb that gives me the option to cook or at least heat things up myself so I’m not relying on conference food or restaurants,” she says.

-Researching local food options helps you to know what to expect and plan ahead.
+Researching local food options helps you to know what to expect and plan ahead when learning how to eat healthy while staying in a hotel.
 Stanley recommends grabbing food at Whole Foods if there is one nearby.
 She fell in love with the store through work travel because it allows her to eat how she would at home.

 When you do go out for meals, Stanley encourages travelers not to be afraid to ask for modifications, but keep it kind and considerate.